mdb/mdb.github.io/content/blog/2024-07-01-terraform-compound-workspace-naming.md

 state](https://developer.hashicorp.com/terraform/language/state), `prod`'s `us-east-1`
 infrastructure can be `terraform apply`'d separately and independently from `prod`'s' `us-east-1` infrastructure.
-In effect, this limits the failure domain of Terraform operations.
+In effect, this limits the failure domain of Terraform operations, ensuring better reliability of Terraform operations.

 It offers some other benefits, too:

-* it enables progressive deployment patterns; infrastructure changes can be incrementally introduced to subsets of infrastructure
+* it enables testability via progressive deployment patterns; infrastructure changes can be incrementally introduced to subsets of infrastructure
-* individual workspace-defined subgroups of infrastructure can be destroyed (and recreated afresh) in isolation, if ever that's necessary.
+* individual workspace-defined subgroups of infrastructure can be efficiently destroyed (and recreated afresh) in isolation, if ever that's necessary.
 * it paves a path towards global traffic management; a separate layer of Terraform can traffic shape across the workspaces via tools like [global